-Before enabling TLS security for Cloudera Manager, you will need to create a keystore, submit a certificate-signing request, and install the issued certificate for the Server.
-If you are using a Private CA, append your Private CA's certificate (and any required intermediary certificates) to the alternate default truststore provided with the JDK for inherent trust.
-This process is described in more detail at Configuring SSL Encryption in Cloudera Manager Deployments.
+Before enabling TLS security for Cloudera Manager, you must create a keystore, submit a certificate-signing request, and install the issued certificate for the Server.
+You do this using the Oracle JDK keytool command-line tool.
+If you are using a Private CA, append its certificate (and any required intermediary certificates) to the alternate default truststore provided with the JDK for inherent trust.
+This process is described in detail in Configuring SSL Encryption in Cloudera Manager Deployments.

-For the following examples, we created the following paths for managing certificates.
-These paths will survive any upgrades and should be removed manually if the host is being removed from a CDH cluster.
-Note that the folder/filepaths listed here can reside anywhere on the system and must be created on every host, especially as later sections move on to creating certificates for each host.
+The table below shows the paths for managing certificates in the following examples .
+These paths persist during any upgrades and should be removed manually if the host is removed from a CDH cluster.
+Note that the folders and filepaths listed here can reside anywhere on the system and must be created on every host, especially as later sections move on to creating certificates for each host.

-Note: Set permissions on the paths such that scm-user, hue, Hadoop service users (or groups), and root users are able to read the private key, certificate, and keystore and truststore files.
+Note: Set permissions on the paths such that scm-user, hue, Hadoop service users (or groups), and root users can read the private key, certificate, and keystore and truststore files.